0x5c/minibot/README.md

 ## Built using 0x5c/quick-bot-no-pain

-Get straight to coding, as-soon as the idea strikes: [try it for yourself!](https://github.com/0x5c/quick-bot-no-pain)
+Skip the boilerplate, Get straight to coding: [try it for yourself!](https://github.com/0x5c/quick-bot-no-pain)

 ## License